Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 Two years later, in 2017, I had finally talked myself into booking a solo trip.
 It had taken me hours of research, millions of pep talks, 730 days, and loads of tears until I finally had the courage to book my flight.
 It’s now 2019 and I am currently in the process of planning yet another solo trip, my third to date, and I couldn’t be more thrilled.
 However, when I started this journey of being a solo traveler, I had no clue what was in store for me.
 Here is what I wish I knew before I ventured into the world of solo travel.

-Becoming a Lone Traveller – What I Wish I Knew Before Venturing into the World of Solo Travel
+Becoming a Solo Traveler – What I Wish I Knew Before Venturing into the World of Traveling Alone

 1. You Will be Lonely at Times, and That is OK